-You will need to have a minimum upper second class degree in psychology that confers Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).
-Applicants whose native language is not English must satisfy the University's requirements for English language proficiency (IELTS 6.5, or higher, or TOEFL 570/230, or higher)
+You will need to have a minimum upper second-class degree in psychology that confers Graduate Basis for Chartered Membership (GBC) with the British Psychological Society (BPS).

 Months of entry